huanminh1/CO3009_LAB4_Scheduler/README.md

 **Explanation:**
 - **7-Segment Display:** Connected to GPIO pins to show the time (using timer interrupt).
 I use this to check that if scheduler works right timly.
 - **LEDs:** Five LEDs are connected to GPIO pins, each controlled by a separate task in the scheduler.
+- ULN2003A is used as a driver for the 7-segment display to handle the current requirements.

 ## 4. Configuration in STM32CubeIDE
 - **Timer:** Configured with prescaler = 7999, counter = 9 (TICK = 10 ms)